paupino/rust-decimal/README.md

 ### `rkyv`

 Enables [rkyv](https://github.com/rkyv/rkyv) serialization for `Decimal`.
 In order to avoid breaking changes, this is currently locked at version `0.7`.

 Supports rkyv's safe API when the `rkyv-safe` feature is enabled as well.

-If `rkyv` support for versions `0.8` of greater is desired, `rkyv`'s [remote derives](https://rkyv.org/derive-macro-features/remote-derive.html) should be used instead.
+If `rkyv` support for versions `0.8` of greater is desired, `rkyv`' s [remote derives](https://rkyv.org/derive-macro-features/remote-derive.html) should be used instead.
 See `examples/rkyv-remote`.

 ### `rocket-traits`